dotnet/runtime/Documentation/design-docs/additional-deps.md

 The `any` tfm would be used if the specified tfm (e.g. netcoreapp2.0) is not found:
     `\dotnet\store\x64\netcoreapp2.0\microsoft.applicationinsights\2.4.0`

-_Note: doesn't this make "uninstall" more difficult?
+_Possible risk: doesn't this make "uninstall" more difficult?
 Because multiple installs may write the same packages and try to remove packages that another installer created?_

+_Possible risk: we should not cross-gen these assemblies as cross-gen varies per release\TFM in incompatible ways._

 ## 2.1 proposal (change additional-deps processing order to avoid "downgrading")
 The current ordering for resolving deps files is: